GoogleCloudPlatform/samples-style-guide/content/en/how-to.md

 ---
-title: "How to use this Guide"
+title: "How to use these Guides"
-linkTitle: "How to use this Guide"
+linkTitle: "How to use these Guides"
 type: docs
 weight: 20
 ---

 ## Applicable Samples

-This style guide applies to new samples and to significant revisions of existing samples.
+These style guides apply to new samples and to significant revisions of existing samples.
 It does not require that previously authored samples keep up with guideline changes.

 For "standalone" samples, the guidelines should be enforced strictly and